-- 6. Use the 4-in-1 Vacuum/Charge Valve & Core Tool to remove the Schrader valves from the system and evacuate through unrestricted lines for a faster and higher vacuum.
-Removing Schraders saves over 30% in time. - Use two pumps on very large systems to reduce vacuum time.
-Put one of the pumps on the low side of the system and one pump on the high side of the system.
+Use the 4-in-1 Vacuum/Charge Valve & Core Tool (Part #18975) to remove the Schrader valves from the system and evacuate through unrestricted lines for a faster and higher vacuum.
+Removing decrease vacuum time by over 50%.
+These systems include a 2-valve vacuum manifold and two 3/8"